trybrick/cdn/asset/README.md

 1) Install NodeJS

 2) Install Express and dependencies
-   - go to the root/cdn folder and execute command line: npm install
+   - go to this repository root folder (cd ..) and execute command line: npm install

 3) Run the app
    - cd asset